-- Medium-scale: A small number of segments required for sampling using broad scale ground survey methods. - Fine-scale: Data required from targeted segments. - Develop clean-up guidelines: What is the required communication timeframe?
-What clean-up methods are inappropriate and can be removed from consideration before monitoring?
+- Ground Surveys: What physical, biological and chemical variables do we need to • consider in the shoreline cleanup?
+At what scale will the information be collected: - Broad-scale: Information required over multiple segments which would include combined aerial and/or remote sensing surveys with ground surveys. - Medium-scale: A small number of segments required for sampling using broad scale ground survey methods. - Fine-scale: Data required from targeted segments. - Develop clean-up guidelines: What is the required communication timeframe?
+What ٠ clean-up methods are inappropriate and can be removed from consideration before monitoring?